emilybstevens/CXR-ML/README.md

 ### Overview

-To create a Machine Learning model that can analyze a patient's chest X-rays, classify lung disease, and flag X-rays displaying conditions with higher mortality rates to assist healthcare professionals in triaging high-risk patients faster.
+To create a Machine Learning model that can analyze a patient's chest X-rays to classify lung disease and flag X-rays displaying conditions with higher mortality rates in order to assist healthcare professionals in triaging high-risk patients faster.

 ### Reasons for Selecting Topic